AbnerAI/ABCD/README.md

 # AI-in-ABCD
-AI learning for Adolescent Brain Cognitive Development Study.
+AI for Adolescent Brain Cognitive Development Study.

 This repository will be updated continuously.